Leonm99/Stable-Diffusion-Video2Video/README.md

 # Installation
-1. Download FFMPEG if you dont have it already: https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/ either install it the way they show it or just put the ffmpeg.exe in the stable-diffusion-webui folder
+1. [Download FFMPEG](https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-full.7z) just put the ffmpeg.exe in the stable-diffusion-webui folder or install it like shown [here](https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/)

 2. download img2img_video.py and put it in stable-diffusion-webui/scripts

 3. start/restart the webui and on the img2img tab you will now have img2img_video in the scripts dropdown.